mechtron/amazon-reservation-exporter/README.md

 Commits made to branches other than `master` automatically update the `test` environment with that branch's changes.
 But before you use the `test` environment, you must update the `test` environment's config using the procedure outlined above in *Update prod environment config*.

+## FAQ

+### Changing database schema

+Want to make a change to one of the table schemas?
+No problem, we've automated that process with [alembic](https://github.com/sqlalchemy/alembic):

+1. Make your changes to the SQLAlchemy models in `db_reservations.py` or `db_resources.py`
+1. Install `alembic`: `pip install alembic`
+1. Change to the project's `exporter` sub-directory: `cd exporter`
+1. Initialize `alembic`: `alembic init alembic`
+1. Create the schema migration: `alembic revision --autogenerate -m "Describe change"`
+1. Apply the migration: `alembic upgrade head`

-### Create a new environment
+### Create a new Terragrunt environment

-Creating new environments is easy:
+Creating new Terraform environments is easy:

 1. Pick a name for your environment (example: `API`, `dev`, `QA`)
 1. Copy the `prod` environment's Terragrunt values from `terraform/terragrunt/prod/terragrunt.hcl` to `terraform/terragrunt/<your_environment_name>/terragrunt.hcl` and update the following values: